 Dr. Lahm graduated cum laude, earning his B.S. in Management Science, and holds both his Ph.D. and M.S.
 Degrees in Human Resource Development (with a specialized research emphasis on organizational work cultures, leadership, and change), which he completed while maintaining a 4.0 GPA.
 While attending graduate school at Georgia State University he provided consulting services for the very faculty members who, on other days, were his professors.
 He also served as a management consultant and change agent, assisting the Continuing Education Division to “reinvent” its corporate training business.
 As a crowning achievement to his graduate program, Dr. Lahm’s work was honored when he received the Andrew Young School of Policy Studies, 2000 Award for Distinguished Contribution to Research, for his groundbreaking work on the role of interpersonal “chemistry” in hiring.

-He has since published almost 60 scholarly journal articles or conference proceedings, in addition to works disseminated through consumer media outlets.
+He has since published over 60 scholarly journal articles or conference proceedings, in addition to works disseminated through consumer media outlets.
 Based on his research on areas associated with entrepreneurial bootstrapping, he was invited to testify for a hearing before the U.S. House of Representatives, Committee on Small Business, in Washington, DC (2008).
 His additional advocacy work has been noted by Business Week, The Wall Street Journal, The New York Times, Columbia Journalism Review (and other media sources as well as the blogosphere).

 He has taught at both the MBA and undergraduate levels, addressing subjects such as organizational change, management of technology and innovation, advertising and marketing management, strategy, and entrepreneurship.
-While at Western Carolina University, Dr. Lahm’s teaching has been recognized through the College of Business Graduate Teaching Award (2011), an Outstanding Educator Award for Innovative and Creative Teaching through The Academy of Educational Leadership (2011), and the Board of Governor’s Creative and Innovative Teaching Award (three times, 2009, 2012 and 2014).
+While at Western Carolina University, Dr. Lahm’s teaching has been recognized through the College of Business Graduate Teaching Award (twice, 2011 and 2018), an Outstanding Educator Award for Innovative and Creative Teaching through The Academy of Educational Leadership (2011), and the Board of Governor’s Creative and Innovative Teaching Award (three times, 2009, 2012 and 2014).
 In 2016, his scholarship was recognized through the College of Business Excellence in Research Award.

 Among other sources, he has been previously recognized in several Who’s Who publications, including Who’s Who Among America’s Teachers & Educators (11th edition), Who’s Who in Business Higher Education, Who’s Who in Advertising, Who’s Who in the South and Southwest, Who’s Who Among Young American Professionals, and Who’s Who Worldwide.